ooai-persistence¶

 make bootstrap

-make infra-up
+make up

-make infra-test-postgres
+make test-e2e-postgres

-make infra-down
+make down

 See infra/README.md for Docker Compose details.